vlaranjo/Vasconomics_Website/content/post/Vegetarians_in_the_World.md

 In Switzerland it seems the reasons are closely linked to the high cost of meat and also with the vegan-trend factor that is currently flourishing in Europe.

-Finally, Taiwan seems to borrow its reasons from both these country: religion (Budhism) and the fassionable part of being a vegan (from the West)!
+Finally, Taiwan seems to borrow its reasons from both these countries: religion (Buddhism) and the fashionable part of being a vegan (from the West)!

 As a final note, it looks like Burger Kind just launched its Rebel Whopper (Whopper's vegetarian option) in Europe.